OBSERVATIONS on the ACT OF PARLIAMENT commonly called the BOSTON PORT–BILL; with THOUGHTS on CIVIL SOCIETY and STANDING ARMIES.

 To the FREEHOLDERS and YEOMANRY of my Country.

-To you, Gentlemen, therefore, I dedicate THIS temporary WORK,276 as a testimony of that great respect and warm affection, with which,
+To you, Gentlemen, therefore, I dedicate THIS temporary WORK,

 I am, Your Friend and Countryman,